pettermk/pettermk.github.io/content/programming/emacs.md

----
-title: Emacs, gdb and pretty printing
+Title: Emacs, gdb and pretty printing
-tags: ['emacs', 'programming']
-menuitem: programming
+Tags: emacs, programming
-created_at: 15 May 2012
-comments: "yes"
-summary: "I think everyone and his dog should start using emacs as their main text editor.
-Because it really is that good."
----
+Date: 2012-01-01
+Summary: How to use Emacs as a C++ debugger

 Emacs, gdb and pretty printing
 =========================

-I've recently discovered that there truly exists one IDE to rule them all.
-And sorry Vi fans, it is emacs.
+If you enjoy using Emacs for your C++ coding needs, you might want to know how to use it as a full fledged, powerful C++ debugger

 The editor
 ----------

 The emacs editor is based on the idea that you can accomplish anything with the keyboard.
 While I do find that most IDE actually *support* the use of the keyboard through shortcuts, emacs actually *forces* you to learn the shortcuts and thus making you (at least me) a more efficient code editor.

-It also handles identation very gracefully.
+It also handles indentation very gracefully.
 Entering a tab character from *anywhere on the line* idents the whole line to the appropriate place.
 I've never seen any other editor do that, and while coding I've never missed the opportunity to insert a tab character somewhere in the line.

 I've yet to discover a coding style that emacs does not recognize out of the box, so I've never fussed with setting up syntax highlighting or identation.
 Emacs can also interact with a lot of language interpreters as well.
 That means I can launch e.g. Python from within emacs and runs chunks of code or the entire file I am editing.